alansfreitas/citrixreceiver-ssh-googlechrome/README.md

 Use password "newpass" in startup.sh script

-Use google chrome without sandbox:
+Use google chrome without sandbox to download ICA file:

 	# google-chrome --no-sandbox